TechnicJelle/VulkanPsychedelicCloths/README.md

 - https://github.com/ocornut/imgui/blob/master/docs/EXAMPLES.md

 ### Running some demos and playing around with them
-Aside from the desktop GLFW+Vulkan implementation of Dear ImGui, I also tried out the Android+OpenGL3 version on my phone, and it worked seamlessly, after a little bit of fiddling with the build.
+Aside from the desktop GLFW+Vulkan implementation of Dear ImGui, I also tried out the Android+OpenGL3 version on my phone.
+It worked seamlessly after only a little bit of fiddling with the build!
 It's really cool to see Dear ImGui working just as well on my phone as it does on my computer!

 I'm going to be following the Getting Started guide.